camlspotter/llm-jp-4-cookbook/README.md

-* **Tokenizer**: LLM-jp-4 models are using LlamaTokenizer (Sentencepiece), but users need to take additional care before detokenizing output tokens into the resulting text to avoid known issues around sentencepiece library [(1)](https://github.com/huggingface/transformers/pull/26678) [(2)](https://github.com/huggingface/transformers/issues/28218).
+* **Tokenizer**: LLM-jp-4 models are using LlamaTokenizer (Sentencepiece), but users need to take additional care before detokenizing output tokens into the resulting text to avoid known issues around the Sentencepiece library [(1)](https://github.com/huggingface/transformers/pull/26678) [(2)](https://github.com/huggingface/transformers/issues/28218).
 * **Input Template**: Users need to apply Harmony to their chat inputs.
-  This is basically achieved by using the bundled chat template in the LLM-jp-4 models.
+  This is basically achieved by using the bundled chat template (jinja2) in the LLM-jp-4 models, but for some cases users might need to implement their own encoding strategy (e.g., the case that user inputs contain the same string with special tokens `<|...|>`).
-* **Output Parsing**: Since Harmony is a special token-based encoding, users need to analyse output tokens directly rather than detokenized texts to obtain accurate parsing results.
+* **Output Parsing**: Since Harmony is a token-based encoding, users might need to analyse output tokens directly rather than detokenized texts to obtain accurate parsing results (due to the same reason described in the "Input Templates").
-  For convenience, LLM-jp-4 models also bundle parsing functionality based on tokens (`llmjp4_harmony.py`).
+  For convenience, LLM-jp-4 models also bundle a parser library for Harmony-encoded tokens (`llmjp4_harmony.py`).

 At this moment, this repository contains the following subdirectories for specific LLM runtimes: